Universe

 debug

 The function starts by taking the available space and then splitting it using the int-frac.
 The content is then placed in a block with the width as determined using the split from int-frac before measuring its height.
 Based on the int-dir, the split will be moved left or right using the bisection method until a solution within the tolerance has been found.
-In the case that a solution within the tolerance is not found with the max-iterations, the program terminates and uses the container width fraction that had the smallest difference in height.
+In the case that a solution within the tolerance is not found within the max-iterations, the program terminates and uses the container width fraction that had the smallest difference in height.

 Series of graphs visualizing the block width versus height of content